Loulé Market - Best Guide to the Algarve's Most Vibrant Market

 Loulé has several parking options.
 The most popular option is the underground car park on Rua José Afonso.

-you can also find great free car parking in the residential areas.
+You can also find great free car parking in the residential areas.

 Parking on a Saturday in Loulé can be a little difficult but we will tell you the best free spots to park.